It all started with leftover mashed sweet potatoes.

-Of course, I’m assuming you probably don’t have mashed sweet potatoes already seasoned with cardamom and maple syrup in your fridge.
-You might, for all I know, but what are the odds? :)
+I'm assuming you probably don't have mashed sweet potatoes already seasoned with cardamom and maple syrup in your fridge.
+(I mean, you might, but what are the odds?)

 To accommodate for that, I've written out the recipe with the assumption that you're starting with plain ol' sweet potato, mashed but otherwise unseasoned.
 If you don't even have that much, then peel a medium-sized sweet potato, boil in salted water for 15-20 minutes or until tender, and mash into a smooth puree.

 Heck, you can even substitute an equal amount of mashed roasted squash, if that's what you've got kicking around in your fridge.
 (Just avoid canned pumpkin, as it has a much higher water content and won't work in this recipe.)

 These soft drop biscuits are a perfect way to use up leftover cooked sweet potatoes or sweet potato mash.

 - 3 tbsp maple syrup

 - ½ tsp ground cardamom